KeplerGO/kepler-3d-printing-model/README.md

 ## Preview

 The images below show the 3D model as printed at the NASA Ames SpaceShop.
-The model consists of five seperate pieces which come apart as a puzzle:
+Note that the model consists of five individually-printed pieces which combine to form the full spacecraft as a fun puzzle.

 [![Preview](preview/kepler-lego-model-preview1.jpg)](preview/kepler-lego-model-preview1.jpg)
 [![Preview](preview/kepler-lego-model-preview2.jpg)](preview/kepler-lego-model-preview2.jpg)